SIMIDAT/PARDINUS-EmptyImagesFiltering/README.md

 - TRAINED_MODELS_ROUTE: set where the trained models are stored.
 There should be one k-means clustering model, one random forest model and one RAE model for each cluster of images.
 Default: "./TrainedModels/"
 - ERROR_FILES_ROUTE: set where the trained models are stored.
 Default: "./ErrorFiles/"

-Depending on the training settings or your images features, you may also want to change other parameters in _config.py_ as the image width or height or the number of clusters.
+Depending on the training settings or your images features, you may also want to change other parameters in _config.py_ as the number of clusters to create.

+The last script, _randomForest.py_, will create a new file in root directory, Results.csv.

+_RobustAutoencoder.py_ defines the architecture of the RAE models that are used to predict the label of the images.

+#### Results output
-The last script, _randomForest.py_, will create a new file in root directory, Results.txt.
-This file store, for each row, the name of the image and the label assigned.
+The execution of _randomForest.py_ script will provide the results of PARDINUS on the test images.
+The file that store the results is called Results.csv.
+For each row, this file store the name of the image and the label assigned.
 Label 0 means that PARDINUS has classified the image as empty, while label 1 implies that there are animals within the image.

-_RobustAutoencoder.py_ defines the architecture of the RAE models that are used to predict the label of the images.
+The image name and the assigned label are separated by the symbol ";", following the CSV standars.

 ### Train new models using your own images